focusaurus/commander/README.md

 Note that `sites.conf` supports aliases as the site keywords as well as multiple URLs opened in browser tabs.
 This is handy for projects.
 For example, if you have a project "zippio" and you always need your docs, development server, art repo, and github repo open in browser tabs, you can make a site called "zippio" that will open all of those pages in tabs.

 # Built-in support for OS X Applications

+## Deprecated!

+As of commander 2.0 this functionality has been combined into the `open` command.

 Similar to the `sites` module there is an `apps` module which gives you the ability to define commander commands to launch Applications on OS X. To set up the `apps` module: